-Benzoyl peroxide is regarded as the best single anti-acne ingredient (updated acne treatment guidelines of the American Academy of dermatology).
+Benzoyl peroxide is regarded as the best single anti-acne ingredient (updated acne treatment guidelines of the American Academy of Dermatology).
 With an outstanding safety profile, high efficacy it is clearly superior to aczone for any type of acne.
-Special form of benzoyl peroxide (micronized) significantly increases it’s efficacy and reduce skin dryness that can be caused in the initial phases of benzoyl peroxide treatment.
+A special form of benzoyl peroxide (micronized) significantly increases its efficacy and reduce skin dryness that can be caused in the initial phases of benzoyl peroxide treatment.

-Differin and Epiduo contains adapalene a retinoid.
+Differin and Epiduo contain adapalene a retinoid.
 Having some effect on blackheads and active acne their use is usually limited by significant skin irritation and sun sensitivity.
-Although aczone seems to be less irritating than differin and epdiuo it seems that differin and Epiduo have less potential systemic side than aczone.
+Although aczone seems to be less irritating than Differin and Epiduo it seems that Differin and Epiduo have less potential systemic side than aczone.

 The list price of a 60gr tube of aczone (aczone (dapsone) 7.5% gel, is around $600.

 Can people with G6PD deficiency use Aczone for their acne?

 A double-blinded study of 64 subjects, consisting mostly of African Americans, evaluated the risk of hemolysis in acne patients with glucose-6-phosphate dehydrogenase deficiency (G6PD) who were treated with dapsone 5% gel vs vehicle gel.
 The data showed a 0.32 g/dL decrease in hemoglobin levels after 2 weeks without other signs other laboratory parameters indicative of hemolysis.
 Thus, the authors concluded that the risk of hemolytic anemia with topical dapsone 5% gel is minimal in patients with G6PD deficiency.